Outlines for a New Chronology of Ancient Jewish History

 A leaf from the "Jewish antiquities"

-In response to his contemporary critics, Josephus acknowledged that when he wrote his book, he had relied primarily on the iblical Books of Kings as his primary source of information concerning Jewish history.
-He, therefore, described the historical events exactly as they were recorded in the Bible and presented their chronology according to his understanding of the sequence of events.
-Following Josephus's timeline, it has been widely accepted that the end of the Judean Kingdom and the exile of its population was caused by the military actions of the ruler of the Neo-Babylonian Kingdom, King Nebuchadnezzar II (605-562 BC).
-Since the Bible states that the two exiles of the Judeans by the Babylonians occurred in his seventh and eighteenth years, with the destruction of the Temple happening in his nineteenth year, the dates of the exiles have been fixed at 598 and 587 BC and the destruction of the Temple at 586 BC.
+In response to his contemporary critics, Josephus acknowledged that when he wrote his book, he had relied on the Biblical Books of Kings as his primary source of information concerning ancient Jewish history.
+He, therefore, described the historical events exactly as they were recorded in the Bible and presented their chronology according to his understanding of their sequence.
+Following Josephus's timeline, it has been widely accepted that the end of the Kingdom of Judea and the exile of the majority of its population was caused by the military actions of the famous ruler of the Neo-Babylonian Kingdom, King Nebuchadnezzar II (605-562 BC).
+Since the Bible states that the two exiles of the Judeans by the Babylonians occurred in his seventh and eighteenth years, with the destruction of the Temple happening in his nineteenth year, the exiles have been dated to 598 and 587 BC and the destruction of the Temple to 586 BC.

 Information relating to the return of the Jews from the Babylonian exile and their subsequent rebuilding of the Temple in Jerusalem is contained in the Biblical Books of Ezra and Nehemiah.
 The Book of Ezra recounts that the first group of Jewish returnees from Babylon arrived with the Persian Governor of Judea, Zerubbabel, and Priest Joshua, and that they started rebuilding the Temple in the second year of King Darius’ s reign.
-The Book of Nehemiah preserves the text of the Memoirs of Nehemiah, which was an original account of his building activities in Jerusalem, written in the first person by Nehemiah, himself.
-Nehemiah, who was appointed by the Persian king Artaxerxes I to be the Governor of Judea, arrived from Susa in Jerusalem in the twentieth year of his reign, accompanied by a group of Persian Jews.
+The Book of Nehemiah preserves the text of the Memoirs of Nehemiah, an original account of his building activities in Jerusalem, written in the first person by Nehemiah himself.
+Nehemiah, who was appointed by the Persian King Artaxerxes to be the Governor of Judea, came to Jerusalem from Susa in the twentieth year of his reign, accompanied by a group of Persian Jews.
 Another group returned from Babylon with Ezra during the seventh year of King Artaxerxes’s reign.
-Although the figures of Nehemiah and Ezra were placed in the same timeframe by the later editor of the Book of Ezra-Nehemiah, which of them came first remains a debatable issue.
+Although the figures of Nehemiah and Ezra were placed in the same timeframe by the later editor of the Book of Ezra-Nehemiah, which of them came first remains a subject of debate.

-Josephus located the return of the Jews in the early Achaemenid period placing Zerubbabel in the reign of the King Darius I (522-486 BC), and Ezra and Nehemiah in the reign of King Xerxes (486-465 BC).
-Incidentally, the name of Xerxes is not mentioned in the Biblical text, but he was certainly known to the readers of The Histories by Herodotus, that cast serious doubt on the identification of the Biblical king Artaxerxes as the Achaemenid King Xerxes.
-Dating the Babylonian exile and the Temple's destruction to the beginning of the 6th century BC has been almost universally accepted by scholars but establishing a reliable date for the return of the Jews has proved more elusive, although many attempts have been made.
-Many scholars have chosen later dates, such as the reigns of King Artaxerxes I (465-424 BC) or King Darius II (423-404 BC).
-Accordingly, attempts have been made to fix the dates of Nehemiah's and Zerubbabel's arrivals in the years 445 BC and 422 BC respectively.
+Josephus positioned the return of the Jews in the early Achaemenid period, placing Zerubbabel in the reign of King Darius I (522-486 BC), and Ezra and Nehemiah in the reign of King Xerxes (486-465 BC).
+Incidentally, the name of Xerxes is not mentioned in the Biblical text, but he was certainly known to readers of The Histories by Herodotus, that cast serious doubt on the identification of the Biblical king Artaxerxes as the Achaemenid King Xerxes.
+Dating the Babylonian exile and the Temple's destruction to the beginning of the 6th century BC has been almost universally accepted by scholars but, despite numerous attempts, establishing an accurate date for the return of the Jews has proved more elusive.
+Many scholars have chosen later dates, such as the reigns of King Artaxerxes I (465-424 BC) or King Darius II (423-404 BC), and thus attempts have been made to fix the dates of Nehemiah's and Zerubbabel's arrivals in the years 445 and 422 BC, respectively.
 More recently, however, other scholars have started to question the historicity of the return itself.
-By placing the characters and the events described in Ezra-Nehemiah in the early Achaemenid period, Josephus created a chronological gap between the middle of the 5th and the beginning of the 2nd centuries BC, not only in Jewish history but also in Jewish literature.
-This apparent dearth of information, from the return of the Jews right up until the Maccabean revolt against the Seleucids, creates an exceptionally lengthy period for the ancient Jewish "Dark Ages".
-It is hard to believe that no significant events occurred in Judea during this period; it is even more difficult to accept that the Jews stopped recording their own history for almost 250 years!
+By placing the characters and the events described in Ezra-Nehemiah in the early Achaemenid period, Josephus created a significant chronological gap between the middle of the 5th and the beginning of the 2nd century BC, not only in Jewish history but also in Jewish literature.
+This apparent dearth of information, from the return of the Jews right up until the Seleucid conquest of Judea in 200 BC, creates an exceptionally lengthy period for the ancient Jewish "Dark Ages".
+It is hard to believe that no significant events whatsoever occurred in Judea during this entire period; it is even more difficult to accept that the Jews stopped recording their own history for almost 250 years!

 2. A Challenge to the Traditional Chronology

-The chronology of ancient Jewish history that Josephus put forward was not universally accepted, even in ancient times.
-For example, in the 2nd century AD, a rabbinical chronicle, Seder Olam Rabbah, presented a different chronological order and stated that the Persian period only lasted for 34 years and that the Temple of Jerusalem had stood for 420 years.
-An Egyptian scholar, Apion, wrote a book that disagrees with Josephus’s chronology, and Josephus responded with his booklet Against Apion.
-In general, however, modern scholars of Jewish history continued to use Josephus’s chronology, thereby maintaining the traditional timeline.
+The chronology of ancient Jewish history that Josephus put forward was not unanimously accepted, even in ancient times.
+For example, in the 2nd century AD, a rabbinical chronicle, Seder Olam Rabbah, presented a different chronological order and stated that the Persian period lasted for 34 years and that the Second Temple of Jerusalem had stood for 420 years.
+An Egyptian scholar, Apion, wrote a book that disagreed with Josephus's chronology, and Josephus responded with his booklet Against Apion.
+In general, however, modern scholars of Jewish history have continued to use Josephus’ chronology, thereby maintaining the traditional timeline.

-This Traditional Chronology was initially challenged by the American scholar of Russian Jewish origin, Immanuel Velikovsky, in his long series of books entitled, Ages in Chaos, published from 1952 (36).
-He suggested an alternative approach for examining the chronology of the history of the Ancient Near East and proposed reviewing the entire history of the region using the concept of “ghost-doubles” or alter-egos.
-These were historical figures that appear with different identities in different sources and who were thought to have lived in different periods but who were, in fact, the same people with the accounts and events concerning them wrongly dated by previous generations of scholars.
-This approach allowed him to propose a "short" chronology of ancient Egyptian history, bringing forward the Eighteenth Dynasty of Egypt by about six hundred years and setting the timeframe of the Exodus in the 10th century BC, and the United Monarchy of David and Solomon in the 8th century BC.
-Hatshepsut, the Queen of Egypt from the Eighteenth Dynasty, would then become a contemporary of King Solomon, the famous Queen of Sheba.
+This Traditional Chronology was first challenged by Immanuel Velikovsky an American scholar of Russian Jewish origin, in his book entitled, Ages in Chaos, first published in New York in 1952 (36).
+Velikovsky suggested an alternative approach for examining the chronology of the history of the Ancient Near East and proposed reviewing the entire history of the region using the concept of "ghost-doubles" or alter-egos.
+These were historical figures that appear with different identities in different sources; they were thought to have lived in different periods but were, in fact, the same people with the accounts and events concerning them wrongly dated by previous generations of scholars.
+This approach allowed him to propose a "short" chronology of ancient Egyptian history, bringing forward the Eighteenth Dynasty of Egypt by about six hundred years and setting the timeframe of the Exodus in the 10th century BC, and the United Monarchy of Solomon in the 8th century BC.
+In this way, Hatshepsut, the Queen of Egypt from the Eighteenth Dynasty, became a contemporary of King Solomon, and could be identified as the Queen of Sheba.

-While Israeli historians have remained faithful to the traditional timeline, some archaeologists, including Israel Finkelstein from Tel Aviv University, are more sympathetic to re-evaluating the conventional chronology.
-Finkelstein claims that in fact, none of the ancient sites of Northern Israel preceded the 9th century BC and that the United Monarchy of David and Solomon that was traditionally dated to the 10th century BC, is a myth (12).
-More recently, Finkelstein published a series of important studies collected in his book, Hasmonean Realities Behind Ezra, Nehemiah, and Chronicles (13), where he proposed a radical re-evaluation of the Biblical research by suggesting a 2th century BC archaeological for the historical realities that are revealed from an analysis of these Biblical books.
-While recognizing that large parts of these books are of Hellenistic origin, and were presumably inserted into the older texts, for some reason Finkelstein refrained from pursuing this argument further and admitting the possibility that the entire texts and also their heroes could have been of the Hellenistic period.
+While most Israeli historians have remained faithful to the traditional timeline, some archaeologists, including Israel Finkelstein from Tel Aviv University, are more sympathetic to re-evaluating the conventional chronology.
+Finkelstein claims that none of the ancient sites of Northern Israel preceded the 9th century BC and that the United Monarchy of David and Solomon that was traditionally dated to the 10th century BC, is a myth (12).
+More recently, Finkelstein published a series of studies collected in his book, Hasmonean Realities Behind Ezra, Nehemiah, and Chronicles (13), where he proposed a radical re-evaluation of Biblical research by suggesting a Hellenistic setting for the historical events that are revealed from an analysis of these Biblical books.
+While recognizing that large parts of these books are of Hellenistic origin, and were presumably inserted into the older texts, for some reason he refrained from pursuing this argument further and admitting the possibility that the entire texts, and their heroes, could have been of the Hellenistic period.
 Could it have been a similar situation with the Biblical narrative relating to Kings David and Solomon?

 3. Was there ever a United Jewish Monarchy?